 Their online application form doesn’t have any questions about criminal records.

-The extract below features in our guidance on when to ask about criminal records.
+The extract below features in our guidance on asking about criminal records.

 In order to ban the box, Ricoh carried out a review of their recruitment practices, taking into consideration their existing security policies and a desire to recruit fairly.
 As a result, the company revised its security policy for each role to ensure the appropriate assessment of risk is carried out, ranging from only basic employment checks for some roles to in-depth checks for others, according to customer requirements.
 Applicants are only asked about criminal convictions at the stage of being offered a job, allowing Ricoh to judge a candidate’s suitability for a role before taking into account any convictions.

-As featured in BITC’s Ban the Box – A Practical Guide for Employers
+As featured in BITC’s How to Ban the Box

 Read the latest posts about Ricoh.